UrbanChrisy/firefall/README.md

 # Firefall
 ### Objectify inspired Google Firestore interface wrapper

-Firefall has a very similar api to Objectify, but not identical - yet?
+Firefall has a very similar api to Objectify, but not identical?

 ## Getting Started
 * Firefall lets you persist, retrieve, delete, and query your own typed objects.